 A good listener can build not only good communication with others but also relationships which will encourage employees to be proactive.
 It will show your employees you value them and that their professional opinion is important to the whole company.

 By accepting the positive and negative sides of the job, you will be able to show your employees how to learn from mistakes.
 As a leader, you need to learn how to control the stress levels instead of letting them control you.
 Emotional stability is important for the team and you will often be seen as the pillar of that foundation.

 Don’t take your frustrations on the team and find a sympathetic approach in order to better understand what motivates your employees.
 This will help you to inspire them and thus increase the productivity to everyone’s satisfaction.
 Emotional intelligence is not something you have to get but find within yourself which only makes it a valuable resource in managing profession.

 4. Communication with employees

 The way you communicate with your team members and employees will determine your status as a leader.
 You have to be clear about the goals and assignments you expect them to finish, as well as about what kind of dedication you need from them.
 It’s always wise, to be honest, and open with your colleagues and build a relationship with them that is based on trust.

 However, the sign of a good leader is in the way they behave during a crisis situation.
 If there is any kind of conflict between your employees, consider seeking help from experts.
-There are several services for mediation in Sydney, London, New York or from wherever you are located from.
-This is an easy professional solution which will show that you value the side of each employee and are willing to use resources for fair resolution.
+There are several services for mediation in Sydney, London, New York, or wherever you are located from.
+This is an easy professional solution that will show that you value the side of each employee and are willing to use resources for a fair resolution.